 Packet Delivery Ratio (PDR) modeling

-Accurate modeling of packet delivery ratio (PDR, PD), for typical PAC communications as a compressed exponential function of inverse signal-to-interference+noise ratio (SINR, ) is a key component of implementation of the power control mechanism here.
+Accurate modeling of packet delivery ratio (PDR, PD), for typical peer-aware communications as a compressed exponential function of inverse signal-to-interference+noise ratio (SINR, ) is a key component of implementation of the power control mechanism here.
 Hence PDR can be expressed as

 .
 (1)